 Our service cost is a standard management fee, based on the total amount on the invoice, without any extra withholding costs.

 Whether it be in Vietnam or elsewhere in Asia, INS Global is the premier HR consultancy.
 Our experts are dedicated to providing our clients with high quality and efficient service.
-We are able to assist your business with a range of HR queries such as PEO, payroll processing and recruitment amongst others.
+We are able to assist your business with a range of HR queries such as PEO, payroll processing and recruitment among others.